Vince Hizon

 Vicente Paul Bowie Hizon (born November 25, 1970) is an American-born Filipino retired professional basketball player.
 He is the former commissioner of the Filsports Basketball Association.
 FBA, a community-based grassroots basketball league in the Philippines.
 He is currently a motivational speaker while focusing on family and business.

+Philippine National Team

+in 2001, Hizon played in Philippine National Team in Malaysia South East Asian Games with MBA players and win a gold medal.

 Biography

 Vince Hizon was born 25 November 1970 to José Palma-Gil Hizon and Harriet M. Bowie in Orange County, California.
 The Hizon-Palma Gil family has roots in Davao Oriental province and Davao City in the Philippines.
 He grew up in Stanton, California and attended Mater Dei High School in Santa Ana, California.
 Showing promise as a basketball player in high school, he went on to play basketball at Cypress College in Cypress, California (1988–1990) before earning a basketball scholarship to Boise State University (1991) and later Biola University (1992), before ending his college basketball career as star player with the Ateneo Blue Eagles during his UAAP years 1993–94.

 Playing sparingly as a rookie in his one year for Purefoods in 1994, he asked for and was traded to Ginebra San Miguel for Nonoy Chuatico and a first round draft pick.
 Playing for then-playing and legendary coach Robert Jaworski's never-say-die system, Hizon flourished and became the #1 most popular player in the league as well as the most popular sports figure in the Philippines at the time, according to the A.C.
 Nielsen Asian Rim Survey in 1998.

 Hizon spent most of his 11-year pro career for the Ginebra franchise in the Philippine Basketball Association.
 He won 1 PBL title, 4 PBA titles, one Southeast Asian Games gold medal and 1 USBL championship throughout the course of his stellar career.
 He was even named as part of the PBA's Mythical 5 selection in 1997.
 Hizon was known for his clutch three point shooting and his slashing drives to the basket.
 He is also popularly known as "The Prince" in Philippine Basketball Association.